lbragstad/notes/fernet-notes.md

 fernet_rotate`.
 This rotation mechanism does not do any sort of distribution of keys.
 The distribution of keys is best handled by configuration management.

-### Do you always have to run your rotation and distribution from the same
+### Must you run your rotation and distribution from the same node?
-node?

 Nope, as long as all nodes sync state at least once, each node should be able to rotate and push keys to all other nodes in the cluster.